matteobisardi/SeqEvol/README.md

 The software provides two main functions:

-* `extract_params(path_params::AbstractString)` :

-returns the fields `h` and couplings `J` written in the file `params_path`, i.e. the [bmDCA](https://arxiv.org/abs/2109.04105) parameters of the correponding protein family.
-Two parameter files are provided in the SI of the article for the PFAM families `PF00583` and `PF13354`.
-The files can be quite large, depending on the PFAM domain length `N`, up to Gigabytes.
-Hence, this function allows to read the parameters only once, and use them as input for `evolMSA()`.

 * `evolMSA(output_path::AbstractString, params::Tuple{Array{Float64, 2}, Array{Float64, 4}}, wt_path::AbstractString; steps::Integer, nseq::Integer, T::Real, wt_name::AbstractString)`:

-writes a MSA of evolved sequences in `output_path`.
-Takes as input the DCA parameters `params` obtained with `extract_params()` and the DNA wildtype path `wt_path`.
+writes a MSA of evolved sequences to `output_path`.
+Takes as input the DCA parameters `params` obtained with `extract_params()` (see after) and the fasta DNA wildtype path `wt_path`.
 Optionally, instead of `params`, the parameters path can be input directly, this is convenient only in case the function is used once.

 There are more optional arguments that can be set:
-* `n_seq`: the number of sequences to be printed in the MSA.
+* `nseq`: the number of sequences to be printed in the MSA.
 Default is `100`.
 * `steps`: number of Monte Carlo steps to be performed, proxy for sequence divergence.
 Default is `10`.
 * `T`: temperature of the sampling, proxy for selection pressure.
 Default is `1`.
 * `wt_name`: default is `unknown wt`.

 `T` is inversely proportional to the selection pressure. `T = 1` is the inference temperature, it corresponds to the selection pressure that sequences in the protein family likely have experience in history. `T --> inf` corresponds to no selection pressure, i.e. a random walk in genotype space. `T --> 0` corresponds to high selection pressure, i.e. the sequence is optimized (according to the landscape inferred by DCA).

+* `extract_params(path_params::AbstractString)` :

+returns the fields `h` and couplings `J` written in the (possibly gzipped) file `params_path`, i.e. the [bmDCA](https://arxiv.org/abs/2109.04105) parameters of the correponding protein family.
+Two parameter files are provided in the SI of the article for the PFAM families `PF00583` and `PF13354`.
+The parameters can also be retrived on *figshare* at this link: .
+The files can be quite large, depending on the PFAM domain length `N`, up to Gigabytes.
+Hence, this function allows to read the parameters only once, and use them as input for `evolMSA()`.

 To reproduce the MSA of the last generation of the two aforementioned experiments [Fantini et al.](https://academic.oup.com/mbe/article/37/4/1179/5610534?login=true) and [Stiffler et al.](https://www.sciencedirect.com/science/article/pii/S2405471219304284) the wt used can be found in `/data/wt` folder of this repo